-From Dan on February 2nd, 2009 in Tools and Tips
+From Dan Harding on February 02, 2009 in Tools and Tips

 Turning your door into a table is as simple as taking the door (vertical) and tipping it over (horizontal) and then setting something on it.
 That may be oversimplifying it a bit, but that’s where your imagination kicks in.
 I know a good portion of you have an old door in the back of the garage or out in the shed…or should I say table.